dhruv-bathla/E-COMMERCE-SALES-FORECASTING-DASHBOARD/ARCHITECTURE_AND_INTERVIEW.md

 # Architecture, Logical Deep-Dive & Interview Guide
 ### E-Commerce Sales Forecasting Dashboard
 *Author: Dhruv Bathla*

-*these are for you if you intend to give interviews based on this project*
+*These are for you if you intend to give interviews based on this project*

 ---